-Since our inception in November 2013, we have devoted substantially all of our resources to performing research and development, undertaking preclinical studies, advancing our vaccine candidates through clinical trials and enabling manufacturing activities in support of our product development efforts, acquiring and developing our technology and vaccine candidates, organizing and staffing our company, performing business planning, establishing our intellectual property portfolio and raising capital to support and expand such activities.
+Since our inception in November 2013, we have devoted substantially all of our resources to performing research and development, undertaking preclinical studies, advancing our vaccine candidates through clinical trials, enabling manufacturing activities in support of our product development efforts, acquiring and developing our technology and vaccine candidates, organizing and staffing our company, performing business planning, establishing our intellectual property portfolio and raising capital to support and expand such activities.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-To date, we have financed our operations primarily with proceeds from the sales of our common stock, pre-funded warrants to purchase our common stock and, prior to our initial public offering, or IPO, in June 2020, redeemable convertible preferred stock.
+To date, we have financed our operations primarily with proceeds from the sales of our common stock, pre-funded warrants to purchase our common stock and, prior to our initial public offering ("IPO") in June 2020, redeemable convertible preferred stock.
 We will continue to require additional capital to develop and commercialize our vaccine candidates and fund operations for the foreseeable future.
 Accordingly, until such time as we can generate significant revenue from sales of our vaccine candidates, if ever, we expect to finance our cash needs through public or private equity or debt financings, third-party (including government) funding and marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.

 We have incurred net losses in each year since inception and expect to continue to incur net losses in the foreseeable future.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending in large part on the timing of our preclinical studies, clinical trials and manufacturing activities, and our expenditures on other research and development activities.
-Our net loss was \$60.5 million for the three months ended March 31, 2023.
-As of March 31, 2023, we had an accumulated deficit of \$582.6 million.
-As of March 31, 2023, we had cash, cash equivalents and investments of \$949.9 million, which we believe will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next 12 months from the filing date of this Quarterly Report on Form 10-Q.
+Our net loss was \$95.0 million for the three months ended March 31, 2024.
+As of March 31, 2024, we had an accumulated deficit of \$1,019.4 million and cash, cash equivalents and investments of \$1,899.8 million, which we believe will be sufficient to fund our operating expenses and capital expenditure requirements through at least 12 months from the filing date of this Quarterly Report on Form 10-Q.

 We do not expect to generate any revenue from commercial product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our vaccine candidates, which we expect will take a number of years.
-We expect our expenses will increase substantially in connection with our ongoing activities, as we:
+We expect our expenses and capital expenditures will increase substantially in connection with our ongoing activities, as we:

-- advance our vaccine candidates through preclinical studies and clinical trials; - progress in the scale-up of our manufacturing capabilities, in particular to prepare for our Phase 3 program for and a potential commercial launch of VAX-24; - incur additional costs that may be required for secondary supply sources; - require the manufacture of supplies for our clinical trials, in particular our clinical trials for our PCV candidates, VAX-24 and VAX-31: - pursue regulatory approval of our vaccine candidates; - establish additional manufacturing capacity to meet potential incremental supply requirements following the potential initial commercial launch of VAX-24; - hire additional personnel; - operate as a public company; - · acquire, discover, validate and develop additional vaccine candidates; and - obtain, maintain, expand and protect our intellectual property portfolio.
+- advance our vaccine candidates through preclinical studies and clinical trials; - progress in the scale-up of our manufacturing capabilities, in particular to prepare for our adult Phase 3 program for VAX-24 or VAX-31, as well as the potential commercial launches of VAX-24 and/or VAX-31; - incur additional costs that may be required for secondary supply sources; - require the manufacture of supplies for our clinical trials, in particular our clinical trials for our PCV candidates, VAX-24 and VAX-31; - pursue regulatory approval of our vaccine candidates; - establish additional manufacturing capacity to meet potential incremental supply requirements following the potential initial commercial launch of VAX-24 or VAX-31 in adults; - hire additional personnel; - acquire, discover, validate and develop additional vaccine candidates; and - obtain, maintain, expand and protect our intellectual property portfolio.